 A brief history

 Before 1 October 2009, as a UK limited company director, your home address appeared on the public record.
-After the introduction of the Companies Act 2006, directors are now able to provide a service address.
+After the introduction of the Companies Act 2006, company officers are now able to provide a service address.
 This Act now gives privacy to those who need it.